 (3) A prison officer who has been authorised in writing by the superintendent for the purpose may appear before a court of summary jurisdiction on the hearing of a charge of an aggravated prison offence and conduct the prosecution.

 [Section 74 amended by No. 59 of 2004 s.
-141.]
+141; No. 65 of 2006 s.
+25.]

+74A.
+Charges may be heard and determined by video link

+(1) In this section —

+“hearing officer” means a superintendent or a visiting justice;

+“video link” means facilities (including closed circuit television) that enable, at the same time, a superintendent or visiting justice at one place to see and hear a person at another place and vice versa.

+(2) The hearing officer inquiring into, hearing and determining a charge of a prison offence may, on the hearing officer’s own initiative or on an application by the prosecutor or the prisoner, direct that the prisoner and any witnesses appear by video link from a suitable place in this State.

+(3) A direction under subsection (2) is not to be made unless —

+(a) the video link is available or can reasonably be made available; and

+(b) the prisoner and the witnesses (if any) are available or can reasonably be made available to appear by video link; and

+(c) in the opinion of the hearing officer, it is appropriate for the matter to be dealt with using video link.

+(4) The hearing and determining of a prison offence by video link is to be conducted as if the prisoner and any witnesses were present before the hearing officer in a suitable place.

+(5) More than one video link may be operated under this section at any one time.

+[Section 74A inserted by No. 65 of 2006 s.
+26.]

 75. Procedure for hearing charges of minor prison offences

 (1) Where a minor prison offence is alleged to have been committed by a prisoner and the prisoner does not admit the charge, the charge shall be determined by the superintendent or the visiting justice, as the case may be, in accordance with the procedure prescribed by regulations.